-7.1.5 Alignment of the Education Act [Chapter 25:04]
+7.1.7 Alignment of the Education Act [Chapter 25:04]

 The history of violence and conflict created challenges for many persons who failed to access basic education a situation that is now affecting children today.
 This is despite the fact that, the Constitution provides in Section 18 that when dealing with matters concerning the child, the overriding principle or what is paramount is the best interests of the child.
 Furthermore, the right to basic education is entrenched in the Constitution and the Act must embody that principle.

 It is recommended that the Education Act be aligned to the Constitution to provide for the progressive realisation of "further education" for children and adults, as provided for in Section 75(1) (b) of the Constitution.
-The Act must prohibit the exclusion of a child from a government school for failure to pay fees, as this denies the child the right to a basic Statefunded education guaranteed by Section 75(1) (a) of the Constitution.
+The Act must prohibit the exclusion of a child from a government school for failure to pay fees, as this denies the child the right to a basic State-funded education guaranteed by Section 75(1) (a) of the Constitution.
 The Act must comply with Section 6 of the Constitution, thus a provision making it mandatory for the use and education of all the official languages in the provision of education must be included.

-7.1.6 Alignment of the Electoral Act [Chapter 2:13]
+7.1.8 Alignment of the Electoral Act [Chapter 2:13]

 The election period has often been characterised by conflict, disputes and violence and this occurs before, during and post elections.
-This is largely attributed to the Electoral legal framework which has been subjected to numerous amendments creating confusion, fuelling suspicion and mistrust of the electoral processes and results.
-It is recommended that the Act be repealed entirely because it has been amended so often that it is difficult to find out what its provisions are.
-The new Act should be prepared by or under the supervision of the Zimbabwe Electoral Commission (ZEC) in consultation with all stakeholders.
+The electoral legal framework has been subjected to numerous amendments creating confusion, fuelling suspicion and mistrust of the electoral processes and results.
+It is recommended that the Act be amended in consultation with all stakeholders so that it deals with the following issues: